demisto/content/Packs/AWS-SNS-Listener/Integrations/AWSSNSListener/README.md

 Amazon Simple Notification Service (SNS) is a managed service that provides message delivery from publishers to subscribers.
-This integration was integrated and tested with version xx of AWS-SNS-Listener.
+This integration was integrated and tested with version January 2024 of AWS-SNS-Listener.

 ## Configure AWS-SNS-Listener on Cortex XSOAR